lucys-99/CMU_Notes/Fall24/IntroML_10601.md

 - Overfitting
   - Increase k will decrease chances of overfitting, resulting in a smoother decision boundary, picking up less noise and outliers
   - We can also cross-validate to help pick k
+  - Increase number of training data will help decrease overfitting.

 ### Model Selection